carpentries/instructor-training/episodes/05-memory.md

 ### What to Display

-In the framework of cognitive load, some additional predictions can be made.

-One example is work by Mayer and colleagues on the *[split-attention effect][wikipedia-split-attention]*.
-Linguistic and visual input are processed by different parts of the human brain, and linguistic and visual memories are stored separately as well.
-This means that correlating different linguistic, auditory, and visual streams of information takes cognitive effort: when someone reads one thing while hearing something else spoken aloud, their brain cannot help but check that it is getting the same information on both channels.
-Discrepancies between these channels increase cognitive load and decrease learning.
-Learning is therefore more effective when information that is being presented simultaneously in two different channels is redundant, rather than different.
+The Carpentries provides nicely formatted curricula for teaching.
+However, you may have noticed that you have not seen much, or perhaps any of the Instructor Training curriculum during your time as a learner in this workshop.
+In most situations **we do not recommend displaying Carpentries curriculum materials** to your learners while you teach.

+The visual environment in a workshop should be focused on exactly what you are teaching and should mirror, as closely as possible, exactly what you say.
+This is because keeping track of distracting and contradictory sensory information adds to cognitive load.
+The *[split-attention effect][wikipedia-split-attention]* describes the cognitive effort involved with trying to assemble information from different modalities.
+Learning is most effective when visual displays, text, and auditory information presented together are the same, with minimal distractions.

-For our workshops, this means the instructor should say out loud commands as they type them on the screen while engaging learners in [participatory live coding]({{ page.root }}/14-live/).
+For Carpentries workshops, this is why we ask Instructors to **speak commands as they type them on the screen** while engaging learners in [participatory live coding]({{ page.root }}/14-live/).

+One thing you may wish to consider adding to your (otherwise minimalist) visual environment, however, is a **running glossary of commands** and other key terms.
+This can be maintained by a helper on a white board or an easel pad and will help learners readily access items that may have already been dropped from short-term memory by the time they need them.
+In an online workshop, display of a glossary is impractical because of severe limitations on screen space; however, a glossary can still be maintained in a collaborative document for reference as needed.

 ## Summary